Noosheen Hashemi On January’s Personalized Tech For Controlling Blood Sugar

 Noosheen Hashemi: We’re definitely doing that.
 And you know what?
 You can have Mike Snyder, you can chat with Mike about your numbers after.
 That would be a lot of fun.

 Harry Glorikian: Excellent.
 Oh, I look forward to it.
-So thank you so much for participating.
+So thank you so much for participating in our conversation about diabetes prevention.

 Noosheen Hashemi: Thank you, Harry.
 It was pleasure.